dmccreary/graph-lms/docs/tla-glossary.md

 An entity (person, group, or system) who performs an action in an xAPI statement.
 In xAPI, the Actor is the "who" in the subject-verb-object structure of learning data.

-#### ADL Initiative
+#### Advanced Digital Learning

-Advanced Digital Learning Initiative - a U.S. Department of Defense program that develops learning technology standards and reference implementations.
+ADL or the Advanced Digital Learning Initiative is a U.S. Department of Defense program that develops learning technology standards and reference implementations.

 #### Agent